volatilityfoundation/volatility3/doc/source/vol-cli.rst

     upon by the automagic and, since most plugins require a single memory image, can be considered the input for the program.

+--stackers STACKERS
+    Creates the list of stackers to use based on the config option.

 --single-swap-locations SINGLE_SWAP_LOCATIONS
     A comma-separated list of swap files to be considered as part of the memory image specified by the single-location or file parameters.